MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/get-started-app-chat-scaling-with-azure-container-apps.md

 ---
 title: Scale Azure OpenAI for Java chat sample using RAG
-description: Learn how to add load balancing to your application to extend the chat app beyond the Azure OpenAI token and model quota limits. ms.date: 02/01/2024 ms.topic: get-started ms.custom: devx-track-java, devx-track-java-ai
+description: Learn how to add load balancing to your Java solution to extend the chat app beyond the Azure OpenAI token and model quota limits. ms.date: 02/01/2024 ms.topic: get-started ms.custom: devx-track-java, devx-track-java-ai